 Tip: Massaging your feet while doing this remedy has proved very useful.

 No you don’t need to start eating beans to reduce foot pain, that’s ridiculous.
-This is, in fact a remedy that is also a fun exercise to cure heel pain.
+This is, in fact a remedy that is also a fun exercise.
 What you need to do is:

 - Spill some beans on the floor, scatter them around a fair distance around the room or wherever you are.